Dupage County Paternity Attorney

 Please provide us your phone number and email address

-Establishing paternity is vital for both the child and the parents.
-For the child, it ensures access to financial support, health insurance, inheritance rights, and vital family medical history.
-For the parents, it creates a legal basis for enforcing or seeking child support, custody, and visitation rights.
+Establishing paternity benefits both the child and the parents.
+For children, it ensures access to financial support, health insurance, Social Security benefits, inheritance rights, and important family medical history.
+For parents, it creates a legal framework for parenting time, parental responsibilities, and child support.

 How Paternity Is Established in Illinois

-There are three primary ways to establish paternity in Illinois.
-The first is by signing a Voluntary Acknowledgment of Paternity (VAP) form, typically done at the hospital after birth.
-Both parents must agree to sign, and doing so grants the father legal recognition and the rights and responsibilities that come with it.
+One way to establish paternity is by signing a Voluntary Acknowledgment of Paternity form.
+This is often done at the hospital after a child is born, but it can also be completed later.
+Both parents must agree to sign the form, which gives the father legal recognition along with parental rights and responsibilities.

 Paternity Disputes and Litigation